Choosing a lay-up site

 So, where are all these service technicians located?

-Marine Layup Services prevents mobilisation delays because we’re close to Singapore and have access to local technicians around the clock.
+For example, operating in the South-East Asian region, the answer will likely be in Singapore.
+Marine Layup Services can prevent mobilisation delays because we’re close to major port hubs and can access local service technicians around the clock.

 - food, and